Ebuka456/Impact-of-Weather-Conditions-on-Air-Quality/README.md

 - What is the rate of Precipitation (rainfall) and Snowfall in the city especially during each season?
 Does this influence the concentration of the PM 2.5?
 - What is the atmospheric Temperature and Pressure of the city during each season?
 Do they affect the Air Quality?

-The Exploratory Data Analysis was carried using Python and the Data Visualization was done using Power Bi.
+The Exploratory Data Analysis was carried using Python which can be accessed [Here](https://github.com/Ebuka456/Impact-of-Weather-Conditions-on-Air-Quality/blob/main/Weather%20Data/Impact%20of%20Weather%20Conditions%20on%20Air%20Quality-%20Exploratory%20Data%20Analysis.ipynb) and the Data Visualization was done using Power Bi.

 Check out the link to the interactive dashboard: [Interactive Dashboard](https://app.powerbi.com/view?r=eyJrIjoiMGJkNTc4ZGUtNTU3MS00NmY1LWIxYmYtNDQzYmViM2U1ZjkzIiwidCI6IjUwZDA2MjZhLTcwN2UtNDk2ZC1iOGU1LTIwYjk1NzA5MTYzZSJ9)